 5. Hormonal Imbalances

 Fluctuations in estrogen and progesterone seem to increase the risk and severity of migraines in many women.
 Hormonal changes during pregnancy, menstruation, menopause, and birth control medication can cause migraines.8 Even hormone additions through hormone replacement therapy (HRT) could trigger migraines.
-That is why ocular migraines are more common among women and they usually start later in life.9
+That is why ocular migraines are more common among women

 6. Migraine Triggers